⚡The Erosion Begins

 Public Order Act (2023) Creates new protest offences and SDPOs, widening pre-emptive control [22] Control moves earlier in time

-Online Safety Act (2023) Expands platform compliance duties under Ofcom oversight, with ongoing debate about chilling effects on lawful speech [23] Speech governed by risk models
+Online Safety Act (2023) Expands platform compliance duties under Ofcom oversight into fees, technology notices, provisional breach findings, proactive image-blocking measures, and child-safety consultation pathways [23][38][39][40][41] Speech governed by risk models

 Data (Use and Access) Act (2025) Reforms UK data governance and enables digital verification and Smart Data schemes, with phased rollout implications [14][15] Infrastructure grows quietly

-Proscription shift (2025) Palestine Action added via SI 2025/803, in force from 5 July 2025, with ongoing legal challenges and international critique [25][27][28][29] Solidarity tested at the edge of terror law
+Proscription shift (2025) Palestine Action added via SI 2025/803, in force from 5 July 2025; later ruled unlawful by the High Court, with the order held pending appeal, alongside international critique [25][27][28][37][29] Solidarity tested at the edge of terror law

 Note: This table is a navigable staircase, not an exhaustive list.
 Where the episode makes numerical claims, attach a named report and a dated figure, or keep the claim qualitative.